-- Affirmative Action Girl: In-universe, Krusty's forced to add "Ms. No-Means-No" to his cast due to an expensive sexual harassment suit.
-Krusty immediately hits on her.
+- Affirmative Action Girl: In-universe: Krusty's forced to add a dour-looking policewoman named "Ms. No-Means-No" to his cast due to an expensive sexual harassment suit.
+Krusty immediately hits on her live on the air.

 - Amoral Attorney: Lionel Hutz pretty much stole all but $500 of Bart's $100,000 settlement.

-- Artistic License – Medicine: Eating jagged metal doesn't cause appendicitis.
+- Artistic License Medicine: Eating jagged metal doesn't cause appendicitis.
 It would have given Bart horrible internal bleeding and possibly killed him, but that's not very family-friendly, is it?
-It doesn't help that an actual medical consultant (who was related to Al Jean) was called in for the show and the writers had to resort to a ridiculous excuse to make Bart come down with appendicitis.

 - Because You Were Nice to Me: Bart buys Lisa the rare Bleeding Gums Murphy album because she was the only one to believe he was really ill.